 You can use your 401(k) to invest in real estate through a hardship withdrawal from your plan.
 However, this differs from a loan.
 Because it’s a distribution, you cannot repay it, therefore it reduces your retirement savings.
 Additionally, if you take out a hardship distribution and you’re under 50 1/2, you will receive a penalty.

-Self-Directed IRA for Real Estate – The Smart Choice
+Self-Directed Plan for Real Estate – The Smart Choice

-Rather than using a 401(k) plan, it’s better to use a Self-directed retirement vehicle, such as a Solo 401(k).
-It’s tax-beneficial if you use a Roth Solo 401(k) for real estate or other alternative asset investments.
-Federal and state income tax rates may increase.
-Therefore, it’s important to generate tax-free returns from your retirement investments when you retire.
+Rather than using a 401(k) plan, it’s better to use a Self-directed retirement vehicle, such as a Solo 401k.
+For more tax benefits, use a Roth Solo 401k for real estate or other alternative asset investments.
+Federal and state income tax rates may increase, so it’s important to generate tax-free returns from your retirement investments when you retire.